JanZahalka/ii20/README.md

 (https://arxiv.org/abs/2005.02149)

 ## Installation
 II-20 is implemented as a Django web app utilizing scientific and deep learning Python libraries in the backend, with the front end being realized through React.js.
 The software was tested on Ubuntu and Mac OS.
 I am not aware of any specific reasons it shouldn't run on Windows, but I have not tested that.
-In this section, we describe how to get started with analytics on demo data.
+In this section, we describe how to get started with analytics on demo data (a random 10K subset of YFCC100M).

 1. Clone this repository.
 In further text, `$II20_ROOT` denotes the root directory of the repository. `cd` to it.
-2. Download the demo dataset from here: **LINK!**.
+2. Download the demo dataset from here: https://drive.google.com/file/d/1BpHbdhBXpn6Dqd-5mqbWcb4Alv31q30c/view?usp=sharing.
 Store it wherever convenient for you, unzip, note the absolute path to the dataset (the `yfcc10k` directory).
 Open the `$II20_ROOT/ii20/data/datasets/yfcc10k.json` file in a text editor, change the `root_dir` entry to the absolute path to the dataset, save and close the JSON file.
 3. Install the prerequisites: `sudo apt-get install virtualenv mysql-server libmysqlclient-dev` (on Ubuntu, if using a different distro or Mac OS, install the equivalents).
 4. Create the virtual environment: `virtualenv -p python3 env_ii20`.
 5. Activate the virtual environment: `source env_ii20/bin/activate`.